jimnarey/amiga-600-build/README.md

 * Full set of Workbench 2.1 disk images (Install, Workbench, Locale, Extras, Fonts)
 * A 4GB SD/CF card

-> It may be possible to use FS-UAE in place of WinUAE but it lacks many of the latter’s low-level options.
+> It may be possible to use FS-UAE under Linux in place of WinUAE but it lacks many of the latter’s low-level options.
+To mount a real disk in FS-UAE, if that's the approach you choose to take, enter the name of the corresponding block device (e.g. '/dev/sdf') in the hard disk field.
+To make it usable by FS-UAE you will probably have to change the permissions with e.g. `sudo chmod 777 /dev/sdf`

 This process will save changes to at least the Install disk image, maybe others.
 Make sure you have backups before proceeding.